 Sinema doubles down on filibuster, in setback for rules change talks

-Category: News & PoliticsVia: vic-eldred • one month ago • 12 comments
+Category: News & PoliticsVia: vic-eldred • 5 months ago • 12 comments

 By: BY JORDAIN CARNEY